 - Come to the new student interview prepared, with any questions written down.
 Interviews take place in the year prior to commencement.
 New girls and their parents will be invited to meet with the Principal and the Head of Senior or Junior School.
 This is an opportunity to meet with senior staff and address any issues that you may have, ensuring your daughter’s education journey at Kambala has the best possible start.

 - Have an understanding of the format of the interview.
-Generally, Debra Kelliher, Principal, will welcome you to Kambala and provide an overview of the School’s values.
+Generally, Shane Hogan, Principal, will welcome you to Kambala and provide an overview of the School’s values.
 Carolyn Gedling Deputy Principal – Academics, Joanne Sarmiento Deputy Principal – Wellbeing and Boarding and Stuart Coppin Deputy Principal – Head of Junior School, will outline our education program.
 Girls commencing in Years 8 to 11, will also meet with Carolyn Gedling, Director of Curriculum, to discuss subject options.